geniusworks/problem-solver/README.md

    ```

 4. Copy `.env.example` to `.env` and configure:
-   - Add your AOC_SESSION for problem fetching
+   - Add your PROBLEM_SITE_SESSION for problem fetching
    - Configure model settings
    - Set SUBMIT_SOLUTIONS to true/false
    - Adjust EMBARGO_HOURS if needed